-C.2) Receiving a VCI response packet
+D.3) Receiving a VCI response packet

 To receive a VCI response packet, a call-back function must be defined as a member function of the class my\initiator.
-This call-back function (named vci\rsp\received() in the example), must be declared in the my\initiator class and is executed each time a VCI response packet is received on the p\vci\init port.
+This call-back function (named vci\rsp\received() in the example), is executed each time a VCI response packet is received on the p\vci\init port.
 The function name is not constrained, but the arguments must respect the following prototype:

-The return value (type tlm::tlm\sync\enum) must be sytematically set to tlm::TLM\COMPLETED in this implementation The function parameters are identical to those described in the forward transport function
+The return value (type tlm::tlm\sync\enum) is not used in this tlmt implementation, and must be sytematically set to tlm::TLM\COMPLETED.

 In the general case, the actions executed by the call-back function depend on the response transaction type (m\command field), as well as the pktid and trdid fields.
-For sake of simplicity, the call-back function proposed below does not make any distinction between VCI transaction types.
+For sake of simplicity, the call-back function proposed in the example below does not make any distinction between transaction types.

-C.3) Initiator Constructor
+D.4) Initiator Constructor